jundalisay/sp/content/en/research/indian/gospel/chapter-11g.md

 If you but touch the 'granny' you are safe.

 Turn yourself into gold and then live wherever you please.
 After realizing God and divine love in solitude one may live in the world as well.
-(To Rākhāl 's father) That is why I ask the youngsters to stay with me; for they will develop love of God by staying here a few days.
+(To Rakhal 's father) That is why I ask the youngsters to stay with me; for they will develop love of God by staying here a few days.
 After that they can very well lead the life of a householder."

 ## Problem of good and evil